Dynamic Analysis

 AddressSanitizer is designed to detect memory errors such as:

-You can use ASan with Rust by setting the following environment variables:
+You can use ASan with Rust by passing the sanitizer flag:

 ASan typically introduces a 2-3x runtime overhead but runs significantly faster than Valgrind while providing comparable detection capabilities.